robbintt/outlines/references/spacemacs.md

 4. scroll-margin set to 5
 8. C-l should redraw the screen - redraw does not clear search highlighting in emacs...
   - Clear a search with `SPC s c`
+5. Turn off auto add closing quotes, braces, brackets, tildes, etc.
+  - in init.el: put smartparens in dotspacemacs-excluded-packages

 # Optional

 1. redraw screen with some key combo? - https://www.gnu.org/software/emacs/manual/html_node/elisp/Refresh-Screen.html
-  - May already be in spacemacs, check
+  - May already be in spacemacs, check around

 ----------------------------------------